 The tip of the robot arm features a flange for mounting tools.
-Fixing bolts should be bolted through to the tapped holes machined as Ø160 circumferentially into the flange, as shown in the left figure.
+Fixing bolts should be bolted through to the tapped holes machined into the flange, as shown in the figure below.
 Also, use the pin holes to determine tool locations.